swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/03-AwsConfigS3ls.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

 Now that you have access to the AWS CLI, you can use it to download files from an S3 bucket.
-For more information on Amazon S3, see Amazon Simple Storage Service Documentation.

 1. Run an AWS CLI command to list all the S3 buckets associated with the account.